hanhanwu/Hanhan_CyberSecurity_DataScience/README.md

     * Train the model with normal behavior - Normality Model.
 Then for each testing data, you check the degree of deviation with repect to the profile of the system
     * Example - Gaussian Model Based Method: https://www.kaggle.com/matheusfacure/semi-supervised-anomaly-detection-survey
   * Architecture
+    * Traffic Capture
+      * The raw traffic data is captured at both packet and flow levels.
+Flow level data is composed of information summarized from one or more packets.
+    * Anomaly Detection Engine (core)
+      * Preprocessing the data first
+      * Matching Mechanism: Fast, Selection of appropriate proximity measure and thresholds is crucial
+      * Reference Data: stores information about signatures or profiles of known intrusions or normal behavior.
+Must be stored in an efficient manner.
+      * Configuration Data: Intermediate results such as partially created intrusion signatures are stored as configuration data
+      * Alarm: the vause of the alarm, the source IP/port and target IP/port associated with the attack, any background relevant to it
+      * Post-Processing: process generated alarms, to reduce false positive
+      * Security Manager: Stored intrusion signatures are updated by the security manager when a new intrusion become known.
+The analysis of novel intrusions is highly complex, the security manager has to analyze the alarm data, recognize novel intrusions and update the signature or profile base.
+* Unsupervised Anomaly Detection
+  * Architecture
+    * Unsupervised Engine
+      * 2 modules - Detection & Label
+      * Detection Module - groups similar instances or identifies exceptional instances
+      * Label Module - label the instance as normal or anomalous
+    * Labeling Strategy
+      * Clustering method simply groups the data without any interpretation.
+So we need labeling strategies to help interpretate the groups
+      * Here are the common assumptions made:
+        * The number of normal instances is vastly larger than the number of anomalous instances
+          * Exception 1: DoS or DDoS (distributed denial of service) attacks usually generate large number of  similar instances which can be larger than normal instances group
+          * Exception 2: R2L (remote to local), U2R (user to root) has similar clusters as normal clusters
+        * Anomalies are qualitative difference from normal insatnces
+        * Similarity among anomalous instances is higher than similarity among normal instances
+        * So we cannot only check cluster size, need to check other cluster characteristics

 **************************************************************************************************